Andreas-Dorfer/base-types/README.md

     public string Value { get; }
 }
 ```
-Awesome, but that's a lot of boilerplate code.
+Now you get an `ArgumentException` whenever you try to create an empty ID.
+But that's a lot of boilerplate code.
 There sure is a solution to that:
 ## The Source Generator
 With `AD.BaseTypes` you can write the records like this:
 ```csharp